AAVision/de-animate/README.md

 <a name="module_de-animate"></a>
 # De-animate

 A jQuery lightweight plugin for Animation.
-Less than 5KB :)
+Less than 5KB :grinning:

 ## What's NEW ?
-A new settings are added, you can now animate by selector( By ID and class ) and you can now validate a form before animation.
+New settings were added, you can now animate by selector( By ID and class ) :heart_eyes: and you can do a simple validation of a form before animation.

 ## Getting Started
 Download the [production version][min] or the [development version][max].